erikvanmechelen/wind/manuscript/28openings.md

 On Reddit, /u/wiithepiiple noted:

-That is a funny bit of psychology.
+"That is a funny bit of psychology.
 A Mos-Ukr/A War-Liv is tactically identical to A War-Ukr/A Mos-Liv, but feels different.
 I guess because the move to Liv draws your attention, and the other is a “normal” move that doesn’t.
 Russia’s opening major question is “where do you commit Moscow, north or south?”
 Moscow goes south?
 Russia wants to secure Rumania and attack Austria/Turkey.
 Moscow goes North?
 Russia wants to attack England’s Norway and Scandinavia.
-Warsaw doesn’t draw as much attention, unless it goes west.
+Warsaw doesn’t draw as much attention, unless it goes west."

-u/wiithepiiple on r/diplomacy
+-u/wiithepiiple on r/diplomacy

 For an approach that puts pressure on Austria, include A War – Gal instead of A War – Ukr.